-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 - fast or pounding heartbeats or fluttering in your chest;

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

 - swelling in your hands, ankles, or feet; or